duniter/duniter/doc/HTTP_API.md

 * `hdc/amendments/view/[AMENDMENT_ID]/members`
 * `hdc/amendments/view/[AMENDMENT_ID]/voters`

 Such kind of URL returns Merkle tree hashes informations.
-In NodeCoin, Merkle trees are an easy way to detect unsynced data and where the differences come from.
+In uCoin, Merkle trees are an easy way to detect unsynced data and where the differences come from.
 For example, `hdc/amendments/view/[AMENDMENT_ID]/members` is a Merkle tree whose leaves are hashes of members key fingerprint sorted ascending way.
 Thus, if any new key is added, a branch of the tree will see its hash modified and propagated to the root hash.
 Change is then easy to detect.

-For commodity issues, this URL uses query parameters to retrieve partial data of the tree, as most of the time all the data is not required.
-NodeCoin Merkle tree has a determined number of parent nodes (given a number of leaves), which allows to ask only for interval of them.
+For commodity issues, this URL uses query parameters to retrieve partial data of the tree, as most of the time all the data is not required. uCoin Merkle tree has a determined number of parent nodes (given a number of leaves), which allows to ask only for interval of them.

 Here is an example of members Merkle tree with 5 members (taken from [Tree Hash EXchange format (THEX)](http://web.archive.org/web/20080316033726/http://www.open-content.net/specs/draft-jchapweske-thex-02.html)):